aiblade/IPIM/README.md

 ### Craft the exploit
 *For all source-action pairings:*

-3. Determine if the LLM can be pre-authorised to perform the action
+3. Determine if the LLM can be pre-authorized to perform the action
 4. Inject a more persuasive prompt into the source
 5. Ask the LLM to read from the source and observe if the action occurs